Terra

 anda build -c terra-rawhide-x86_64 anda/fonts/lovelyfonttype-fonts/pkg

 If you would like to use the rpmbuild mode instead (which will instead not set up a container), add --rpm-builder=rpmbuild.
-Remember to install the build dependencies using dnf builddep path/to/pkgname.spec!
+Remember to install the build dependencies using sudo dnf builddep path/to/pkgname.spec!

 • You don't need to create pkg.
 It's not supposed to exist